 When we are going to a new country, we always try and learn a bit of the language.
 Although we should use it more than we have, we’ve loved using Duolingo for their free online language courses.

-Please note: Some of the links mentioned above are affiliate links, all of the links are things we use and love.
+Please note: Some of the travel resources links mentioned above are affiliate links, all of the links are things we use and love.
 This means that if you purchase something through these links, at no additional cost to you, we may earn a commission.
 Parts of this page are in collaboration with Good2Go Travel Insurance, a company we use and love.
 All opinions are 100% Mandy and Chris.